 4. Get a Business Account

-Once you have an Instagram profile, turn it into a business account.
+Once you have an Instagram profile, turn it into a business account and make sure you write the perfect Instagram bio.
 This will give you access to the business features, which include analytics and a lot of extra advertising features.

 5. It’s All Visual